Quick Links

 Science at Wright Robinson College provides an ambitious and stimulating curriculum rich in both substantive and disciplinary knowledge, which aims to ignite the curiosity and excitement of our students to understand how science explains everything they observe in the world around them.

 The curriculum in science is sequenced to allow students to retrieve and build on prior learning.
-We aim to create scientifically literate students who are confidently able to apply scientific knowledge and understanding to both familiar and unfamiliar contexts, harnessing the power of rational thinking to make considered decisions throughout their lifetimes based on the critical analysis of the information and evidence available to them.
+We aim to create scientifically literate students who are confidently able to apply scientific knowledge and understanding to both familiar and unfamiliar contexts, harnessing the power of rational thinking to make considered decisions throughout their lifetimes.

 Our science curriculum aims to develop students' cultural capital ensuring they are aware of the integral role that science plays in the world around them, promoting potential scientific careers that students may aspire to progress into after leaving the college.